bwhitman/bread-detector/README.md

  - `BATT` to `MCU` JST connector

-The `MCU` has a set of six pins for the FTDI programmer (which you only need during the setup, and not afterwards)
+The `MCU` has a set of six pins for the FTDI programmer (which you only need during the first-time setup, and not afterwards)

  - FTDI breakout board into the `MCU` header pins